JDN89/my-playground/java/jan/rest-api-playground/rest-api-playground/README.md

 #### JPA and hibernate
 #### Validation
 #### Exception handling
+- don't send whole stack traces to the front end (in case of an error)
 #### logging
   - check impact logging on rest api
 #### Unit tests